James Robison (televangelist): Christian retreat

 In 1974, the James Robison Evangelistic Association purchased a hunting and fishing lodge near Hawkins, Texas, which the association developed into Brookhaven Retreat, a not-for-profit Christian camp and retreat center, still in operation today under different management.

 Literary works

-Since 1962, while he was still in college, Robison has spoken to millions of people—first through crusade evangelism, and now today through television.
 He has authored more than a dozen books, including True Prosperity, Thank God I'm Free and My Father's Face.
 His book The Absolutes: Freedom's Only Hope (Tyndale House), Living In Love (Waterbrook Multnomah), Indivisible (Hachette), and "God of All Creation" (Waterbrook Multnomah).

 The Stream

 In 2015, Robison launched The Stream, based in Fort Worth, Texas, a "national daily where those concerned about our nation's perilous course can gather for news, wisdom and inspiration."